l-huisman/Big-Data-and-AI/README.md

-## Big-Data-and-AI
+# Big-Data-and-AI

 The code for the Big Data &amp; AI minor from InHolland.

-- Project 17: Gambit: Art Of Warg
+- Project 17: Gambit: Art Of War